Insei/jetson-vanilla-boot/README.md

 For example jetson nano 4GB:
 1) Connect FC REC pin with GND pin.
 2) Connect Jetson nano micro usb to PC usb port.
 (Pay attention to the power supply on the USB port of the computer)
-3) Enter lsusb command: we can see
+3) Enter lsusb command on PC, we can see
 ```sh
 Bus 001 Device 005: ID 0955:7f21 NVIDIA Corp.
 APX
 ```